 Collectively our team possesses a wide, complementary skill set.
 While different, we are motivated by a similar drive to directly address climate change and a strong belief in Symbrosia’s work.

 Alexia is a Master’s candidate in environmental health sciences at the Yale School of Public Health.
 Her current focus is in green chemistry with ongoing research on the endocrinology implications of petroleum-sourced consumer products.
 She is a founding member of the Yale Blockchain Initiative and Yale Openlab associate as a proponent for sustainable and transparent supply chains in enabling a net-zero economy.
 Alexia received her B.S. from New York University in chemistry and global public health where she conducted research on food security and nutrition at NYU Langone Medical Center.

-Jonathan Simonds // Chief Technology Officer
+Jonathan Simonds // CTO

 Jonathan has been working as a research engineer and manager at the Yale Openlab since receiving his B.S. in environmental engineering from Yale College.
 His current research focuses on internet of things (IoT), blockchain, networking, and novel sensing techniques.
 As part of a previous research project he built a novel field-deployable sensor for tryptophan-like fluorescence in drinking water and is currently working with a drinking water provider to commercialize the technology.